SMoreno-dev/todos-app/README.md

 This is the server-side/backend repo.
 You can find the client-side/frontend repo [here](https://github.com/SMoreno-dev/todos-app-client).

-This project integrates a React frontend with a Node.js backend through a REST API.
+This project integrates a React frontend with a Node.js backend through a REST API with a PostgreSQL database.

 Features include: